 Integration with Google Analytics tracking for all pages is as simple as signing up for an account and copying the Google Analytics Tracking ID into the CMS settings.
 The required integration code will automatically be included on all pages, allowing you to measure the performance and impact of your website.

 Serving up static content instead of dynamic requests helps websites serve more visitors.
 A lot of content on a website does not change very often, making it a great candidate to cache.
-CWP offers several levels of caching, ranging from application implemented caching of template fragments (for example menu blocks) to an externally provided Content Delivery Network (CDN) via the Incapsula Web Application Firewall service (standard on all instances).
+CWP offers several levels of caching, ranging from application implemented caching of template fragments (for example menu blocks) to an externally provided Content Delivery Network (CDN) via the Incapsula Web Application Firewall service (standard on all stacks).
 While caching requires development and testing to implement, the performance benefits make it all worthwhile.

-'Subsites' allow you to run multiple cloned variations of your main website from a single CWP instance.
+'Subsites' allow you to run multiple cloned variations of your main website from a single CWP stack.
 They can be run on subdomains or their own unique domain name.
 Individual templates can be developed and applied to each subsite to customise the look-and-feel.
 These websites share the same functionality, users, files and images and database as your central website and all websites are administered from one central CMS control panel.
 These are great for situations where sites for multiple offices of one organisation are required, you have a number of websites with similar needs, or when running short term campaign informational websites alongside your main website.

 If you release regular articles, press releases and editorial content, then the blogging functionality will be useful.
 Blog posts can be written by different roles allowing external contributors to submit content that can be approved.
 Multiple authors can be attributed to blog posts.
 The content can be prepared and scheduled for release.
 Posts can be tagged using a predetermined taxonomy or you can add keywords as you go.